 - 1/2 Tablespoon kosher salt

-- 1/4 ounce active dry yeast packet , or 2 1/4 teaspoons (can also use instant yeast)
+- 1/4 ounce instant or active dry yeast packet , or 2 1/4 teaspoons

 - 1 1/2 cups warm water , 105°F

-- Next add the flour all at once.
-Then you can use a dough whisk, spatula, wooden spoon or your hands to mix together.
-The dough should be sticky, but add a Tablespoon or two more if it's too sticky to handle.
-Once the flour is all mixed in, cover with a towel or plastic wrap for 2-3 hours, or until double in size.
+- Then you can use a dough whisk, spatula, wooden spoon or your hands to mix together.
+The dough should still be somewhat wet and sticky, but add a Tablespoon or two more flour if it's too sticky to handle.
+Once the flour is all mixed in, cover with a towel or plastic wrap spayed with nonstick spray for 2-3 hours, or until double in size.
 However the longer you let it rise, the better.
 You can leave it on the counter to rise for up to 12 hours.

-- Cover the bowl tightly with plastic wrap and refrigerate the dough for 30 minutes, or up to one week.
+- Cover the bowl tightly with plastic wrap and refrigerate the dough for 30 minutes (this will make the dough easier to handle), or refrigerate for up to one week.
 Then prepare to bake.

 - Generously flour your hands and turn the dough onto a lightly floured surface.
 The dough will be sticky.
 Do not punch it down, knead it or roll it out.
 Gently work the dough into your preferred shape.
 I typically work it into a French boule (round circle) or 2 loaves and tuck the ends under.
 Lightly dust the top with flour and then use a bread knife to add 1-4 lines across the top.